Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/Distributed Governance Implementation Plan.md

 Element: Select / Decide
 - Formalising the cross domain 'epics'.
 - Determining the accountabilities/responsibilities of these epics in relation to domains
-- What constraints do we need to set on how and when things are done?
+- What constraints do we need to set around how and when things are done?
 - Reflect on interactions, celebrate successes and share suggestions for improvement
 - Closing check in on the felt sense of the gathering

 ### Post meeting
 - Notes stored by elected note taker in Notion under the Governance Circle artefacts

 ---